We hope you enjoy your visit – and we ask you to respect our culture

 Requires a permit issued by the Department of Planning, Lands and Heritage (which will refer the application to Dambimangari Aboriginal Corporation)

 Sites which have been removed from the Visitor Location Schedule are now off limits to ensure their environmental or cultural protection.
-Please contact DAC office if you need more information or wish to lodge a special arrangement request.

 Visits to the Yampi Sound Training Area are not permitted without prior approval from the Department of Defence and Dambimangari Aboriginal Corporation.
 Access is strictly controlled and generally restricted to military personnel, environmental science teams and Traditional Owners